cassinius/api-bench/README.md

 # Readme, API bench

 This is our testbed for API-(Micro-)Services in different languages & frameworks.
-At the time of this writing (2020-04-20) we got
+At the time of this writing (2021-06-14) we got:

+- Java
+  - es4x-app
 - Python
-  - Flask
+  - flask
-  - Falcon
+  - falcon
 - Node
+  - vanilla
+  - express
+  - nanoexpress
+  - fastify
-  - Express
+  - restify
 - Rust
   - rocket
+  - actix
+  - warp